-- provide the widest and most flexible vocabulary of forms to suit various sites and designs, and
+- Provide the widest and most flexible vocabulary of forms to suit various sites and designs, and

-- allow ready transportation to, and easy assembly at, remote sites.
+- Allow ready transportation to, and easy assembly at, remote sites.

 I have designed for and personally built with various types of panels, and so have experienced their various characteristics:

-- mass produced wood framing
+- Mass produced wood framing

-- pre-cast concrete
+- Pre-cast concrete

-- bagasse board (made from sugar can stalks after the sugar has been pressed out)
+- Bagasse board (made from sugar can stalks after the sugar has been pressed out)

-- steel frame with wooden infill walls, floors, and roof panels
+- Steel frame with wooden infill walls, floors, and roof panels

-- SIPS (structural insulated panel system)
+- SIPS (structural insulated panel system) & ICF (insulated concrete forms)

-- modular removable steel formwork, to cast thin shell reinforced concrete building shells in situ
+- Modular removable steel formwork, to cast thin shell reinforced concrete building shells in situ

 While each of these systems has laudable strengths, each also has disqualifying shortcomings.
 In comparison, the panel type I invented, in response to my hands-on experiences setting up panel assembly lines, is based on ferrocement engineering.
 It is made of a galvanized light-gage cold rolled steel framework, coated on site with a thin continuous seamless highly reinforced, Ferrocement skin.
 By panelizing the building framework as a structural matrix for on site placement of a structural ferrocement coating, I combined the composite qualities of ferrocement with the opportunity for mass production of building structures.